 1. In the Tuning Statements area, click the checkbox to the left of the tuning source statement name.
-A check mark appears in the checkbox and the cases displayed in the Generated Cases area are filtered to display only those cases related to the selected source statement.
+A check mark appears in the checkbox and the cases displayed in the Generated Cases area are filtered to

 Analyze tuning results